david-s-martinez/david-s-martinez.github.io/contents/awards.md

 - **Finalist** - Global Smart Health Hackathon Prague 2020
   *Issued by CEE Hacks · Jan 2020*
   Created a TensorFlow-based computer vision solution capable of detecting patients and doctors in an intensive care unit.

+- **Special Purpose Scholarship Award** -  2019 and 2020
+  *Faculty of Biomedical Engineering, CTU Prague · Jan 2019 and 2020*

 - **Finalist** - RobotCraft ROS Maze Solving Challenge 2019
   *Issued by Ingeniarius and University of Coimbra · Jan 2019*